How Caregivers Benefit from Social Connections

-Employers now have a multitude of providers to choose from to support workers’ mental health needs, and in many workplaces, mental health benefits are now standard.
+Employers now have a multitude of providers to choose from to support workers’ mental health needs, and in many workplaces, employee mental health benefits are now standard.
 The 2024 Large Employer Health Care Strategy Survey by The Business Group on Health reported spending on mental health is still on the rise:

 This translates to more services for employees, including virtual therapy, peer support groups and employee resource groups, flexible scheduling, and more leave time.